esl/bryan_cb_sf_2020_talk/readme.md

   def handle_event({:error_report, gl, {_pid, _type, [message | _]}}, state)
       when is_list(message) and node(gl) == node() do
       Logger.error("Global error handler: #{inspect(message, pretty: true)}")
+      #Or maybe use the new (elixir 1.10.1) structured logger?
     {:ok, state}
   end